 You can access all BACP competence frameworks and user guides on our website.

 Online and phone therapy (OPT) competence framework, user guide and training curriculum

 A framework and curriculum to support training and practice in online and phone therapy (formerly telephone and e-counselling competences and curricula)

 Supervision competence framework and training curriculum

-A competence framework for delivering effective counselling and psychotherapy supervision
+A competence framework and training curriculum for delivering effective counselling and psychotherapy supervision practice and training

 A competence framework to recognise and support the roles of workplace counsellors and enhance professional standards